epistrephein/Steam/README.md

 See *Steam* live [here](http://epistrephe.in/steam/).

 ## Installation
+#### Git

-Just clone the repository in the `/content/themes` folder of Ghost and choose Steam in the Settings pane of your blog.
+Just clone the repository in the `/content/themes` folder of Ghost.
+Restart Ghost and choose Steam in the settings pane.

     $ git clone https://github.com/epistrephein/Steam.git

+#### Zip
+Download the [latest release](https://github.com/epistrephein/Steam/releases) of Steam and unzip it in the `/content/themes` folder of Ghost.
+Restart Ghost and choose Steam in the settings pane.

 ## License